Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 It could be your go-to plan if you want higher protection against unforeseen accidents in general.
-It could also be for all of you who are self-employed, regularly engage in outdoor activities and sports, or simply require higher payout for your family in case of accidental death.
+It could also be for all of you who are self-employed, regularly engage in outdoor activities and sports, or simply require a higher payout for your family in case of accidental death.

-|Plan name||Price (SGD)||Main Benefit: |
+|Plan name||Price (SGD)||Best for||Main Benefit:

 |Optional Riders||Other info|

 |FWD Personal Accident Insurance||S$120||Includes infectious disease cover||For all plans, unlimited emergency medical evacuation when you are overseas.

 The basic tier provides S$100,000 coverage for accidental death or disability, and S$5,000 funeral grant for accidental death

 S$2,000 accidental medical reimbursement for both inpatient and outpatient medical expenses